wp-plugins/visual-recipe-index/readme.txt

 1. Sample of how the visual recipe index will look.
 You can also check out a live version at [strawberriesforsupper.com/recipe-index](http://strawberriesforsupper.com/recipe-index)
 2. Screenshot of the admin screen providing clear directions on how to create your automatically updating visual recipe index.
+3. Full screen view of the visual recipe index.

 == Changelog ==
 * updated readme.txt file, added screenshots